 But firstly, why QuickBooks?

-However, for makers, this does come with limitations, and if this is all news to you, we’d recommend checking out this article on QuickBooks inventory management to get a better understanding on how it works.
+However, for manufacturers, this does come with limitations, and if this is all news to you, we’d recommend checking out this article on QuickBooks inventory management to get a better understanding on how it works.

-Using QuickBooks for Manufacturing
+How to Use QuickBooks for Manufacturing

 FYI: We’re looking at QuickBooks Online for manufacturing purposes.
 You can use desktop versions of QuickBooks, but bear in mind that they are more expensive and are rather tailored to medium and large sized businesses.

 Using QuickBooks for manufacturing is possible.
 However, the built-in inventory management system is designed mainly for businesses tracking the stock levels of finished goods.

 There is a way you can monitor your more granular raw material, such as the nuts and bolts that go into your products.
 Although, QuickBooks manufacturing doesn’t track these expenses or calculate your cost of goods sold based on the materials you use.

 You’ll monitor your inventory in one of four categories: